wwkong/wwkong.github.io/_pages/notes.md

 {% include base_path %}

-Here are some course notes that I have typesetted in the past.
-General links are through the course subjects and course codes below.
-Final exam and midterm review sheets are linked in brackets with the { F } and { M } denotations respectively.
-Additional errata will use the denotation { E[#] } where [#] is some integer.
-Note that some courses will only contain a review sheet for the midterm, the final, both, or neither.
+Here are some course notes that I have typeset in the past.
+Final exam and midterm review sheets are denoted by { F } and { M }, respectively.
+Additional errata is denoted by { E[#] } where [#] is some integer

 ---
 # **Georgia Institute of Technology** #